Syria to let Red Cross into Homs rebel bastion

-The move came as a three-week Syrian army siege of the neighborhood appeared to be ending Thursday with the withdrawal of rebel forces.
+The move came as a three-week Syrian army siege of the neighbourhood appeared to be ending on Thursday with the withdrawal of rebel forces.

 "The Syrian Red Crescent and ICRC have received a green light from the authorities to go to Baba Amro tomorrow, Friday, in order to bring in much needed assistance including food and medical aid and to carry out evacuation operations," ICRC spokesman Hicham Hassan told Reuters.